Books that open the door

 D. H. Lawrence's Lady Chatterley's Lover is remembered for the trial and the sex, but its stubborn subject is class and tenderness as much as flesh.
 The affair asks who is allowed to be seen as fully human in bed, not only who is allowed to touch.
 The language is uneven by current standards.
 The question underneath is not.
 Who gets privacy for their hunger, and who gets punished for naming it?

-Erica Jong’s Fear of Flying made autonomy a loud, funny, angry public argument at a moment when women were still being punished for admitting appetite.
+Erica Jong's Fear of Flying made autonomy a loud, funny, angry public argument at a moment when women were still being punished for admitting appetite.
 The zipless fuck is a fantasy device, not a program.
-The book’s energy is in the argument that wanting and thinking are not enemies.
+The book's energy is in the argument that wanting and thinking are not enemies—that intellect and arousal share a house.

 James Baldwin treated desire as politics.
 Who gets to love openly, who pays for it, and what the body reveals about a society's lies are never separable from the erotic scene in his fiction.
 Giovanni's Room does not let the reader treat sex as a private hobby that leaves the world unchanged.
 The bedroom and the street share a wall.

 These books do not agree with one another.
-They do share a refusal to treat sex as a sealed category that sits apart from the rest of life.
+They share a refusal to treat sex as a sealed category that sits apart from the rest of life.
+They also share something the feed cannot give you: time.
+A novel can spend fifty pages on ambivalence that a clip would cut away.

 ## What prose can do that a single image cannot